tannerbohn/tannerbohn.github.io/ideas.markdown

     - use #url to denote that a note is a url, and can be opened (how?)
   -  <img src="https://raw.githubusercontent.com/tannerbohn/tannerbohn.github.io/master/assets/good1.png" width="15"> summarize all thoughts in 4 words or less (automate?)
   - ~~have main ideas.txt and automatically convert to webpage like linksaver~~
-    - ~~allow linking between areas?~~
+    - todo: allow linking between areas?
   - how to deal with different types of notes?
     - ex. project ideas, half-ideas, questions, misc. notes?
     - add tags, change colour
-  - in linksaver, should specific hashtags have their own icons? (or the hashtag text replaced with something?)
+  - ~~in linksaver, should specific hashtags have their own icons? (or the hashtag text replaced with something?)~~
-    - is there a better way to have one note with multiple parents?
+    - todo: is there a better way to have one note with multiple parents?

 ___